 4. Weave in earthy tones

-Earthy tones are a top trend for this year, so incorporate rich and warming brown tones and clay shades into your kitchen color ideas.
+Earthy tones are a top trend for this year, so incorporate rich and warming brown tones and clay shades into your kitchen color ideas and painted kitchen ideas.

 This kitchen balances these paler earthy cabinet and pale worktops for a light touch.
-Your countertops are an integral part of your kitchen color scheme, even if you’ve chosen white.
+Your chosen kitchen countertop ideas are an integral part of your kitchen color scheme, even if you’ve chosen white.

 In fact, white is a fabulous choice if the rest of your scheme is colorful, as it will create balance and order.
 In this scheme, designed by London-based Samantha Todhunter (opens in new tab), the white seamlessly flows up the walls.